-- difficulty walking or loss of ability to walk
+- a loss of ability to walk

 - enlarged calves

-- lack of motor skills development
+- a lack of motor skills development

 - rapidly worsening weakness in the legs, pelvis, arms, and neck

 The blood test used to reach this diagnosis is called a creatine phosphokinase test.
 When muscles deteriorate, they release a large amount of creatine phosphokinase enzyme into the blood.
-If high levels are detected, muscle biopsies or genetic tests will determine the type of muscular dystrophy.
+If the test detects high levels of creatine phosphokinase, muscle biopsies or genetic tests will determine the type of muscular dystrophy.